 Financial support for the BUND lawsuits against the Datteln 4 hard coal-fired power plant

-Mercury emissions into the river Lippe (cooling tower waste water), pollutant deposits in the European FFH protected areas Cappenberger Wälder and Lippeauen, noise pollution and handling of hazardous substances such as ammonia on the power plant site - this is the balance of the new hard coal-fired power plant Datteln 4.
-While distances of 1,000 metres to residential buildings are being discussed for wind power plants and even 1,500 metres have been decided in NRW, Datteln 4 is located less than 450 metres away from a residential area.
-On top of that, there is a children's hospital within a 1,000-metre radius, where also lung diseases are treated.
+Mercury emissions into the river Lippe (waste water from the cooling tower), pollutant deposits in the European FFH protected areas Cappenberger Wälder and Lippeauen, noise pollution and handling of hazardous substances such as ammonia on the power plant site – this is the summary of the new coal-fired power plant Datteln 4.
+While distances of 1,000 metres to residential buildings are being debated for wind power plants and even 1,500 metres have been decided in NRW, Datteln 4 is located less than 450 metres away from a residential area.
+On top of that, there is a children’s hospital within a 1,000-metre radius, where e.g. lung diseases are treated.
 To make matters worse, due to pending legal proceedings, the commissioning of the hard-coal-fired power plant was illegal.

-As early as 2007, BUND successfully sued against the Datteln 4 project and obtained a first temporary construction stop.
-The operator at the time, E.ON, undertook to demolish and recultivate the power plant if it failed in court.
-In 2008, BUND filed further lawsuits against the permits.
-In 2012, as a result of BUND's lawsuits, the notice of approval for construction and operation was finally overturned completely and work on the power plant was stopped.
+As early as 2007, BUND successfully filed a lawsuit against the Datteln 4 project and obtained an initial temporary halt to the project’s construction.
+The operator at the time, E.ON., committed to demolish and re-cultivate the power plant if it failed in the final court case.
+In 2008, BUND filed another lawsuit against the permits.
+In 2012, as a result of BUND’s lawsuits, the notice of approval for construction and operation was finally overturned completely and work on the power plant was stopped.

 “The Commission continues to recommend that the construction of new coal-fired power plants no longer be authorised.
 For power plants that have already been built but are not yet in operation, the Commission recommends seeking a negotiated solution not to bring these power plants into operation.”